Brazil political crisis deepens as President Temer reportedly taped arranging bribe

 The Lava Jato investigation has involved a succession of stunning revelations but never anything like this: all previous plea bargains have related to the recounting of bribery and other illegal actions committed in the past.
 But Mr. Batista, and his brother Wesley, with whom he runs JBS, appear to have been working together with police to entrap political figures in criminal activity.

-O Globo reports that in recent weeks trusted Batista staffers delivered sacks of cash containing $1.3-million (Canadian) in numbered bills, tagged with traceable chips, as bribes to politicians, while police filmed.
+O Globo reports that in recent weeks trusted Batista staffers delivered sacks of cash containing $217,000 (Canadian) in numbered bills, tagged with traceable chips, as bribes to politicians, while police filmed.

 Mr. Batista allegedly told Lava Jato prosecutors that he has paid $2.2-million to Mr. Cunha just since last October.
 The tape reportedly records the President saying, “You need to keep this up, got it?”